Finistere/antidote/README.rst

 - make it harder to integrate Antidote into existing code.
 - break backwards compatibility.
+- create features difficult to understand for an IDE, such as converting a string *dependency id* to a non singleton object somehow.
+An user may do this, but antidote shouldn't.

 Pull requests **will not** be accepted if: